Achievable logoAchievable logo

 • Simplification: Adjusting task difficulty by modifying execution speed or equipment.

-Progressive-part training helps reintegrate subcomponents effectively, ensuring skill retention and motor efficiency.
+Progressive-part training helps reintegrate subcomponents effectively, supporting skill retention and motor efficiency.

 Random vs. blocked practice: